sigasi/sigasi_insights/manual/editor.md

 ### Type Conversion

 In VHDL design you need to do a lot of type conversions.
-Sigasi’s autocomplete functionality can help you with those.
+Sigasi Studio’s autocomplete functionality can help you with those.
 Put a dot (`.`) after the element you want to convert, and the autocomplete suggestions will appear.
 The conversion functions have descriptions like “convert